Menacing15/sqlcmdproject/README.md

             columnN - name of the N column typeN - type of the N column

-        Output: Message about successful execution of the command
+        Output: Message about successful execution of the command.

 * **find**

-        Purpose: Prints a table
+        Purpose: Prints a table.

         Input: find:tableName
             tableName -  name of the sought table